StreamingFlow/dispel4py-client/README.md

 In the [CLIENT_EXAMPLES](https://github.com/StreamingFlow/dispel4py-client/tree/main/CLIENT_EXAMPLES) directory, we provide four dispel4py workflows that already include client functions.
 You can use these examples to test the Laminar framework with the client functions.
 The available workflows are:

 * [IsPrime.py](https://github.com/StreamingFlow/dispel4py-client/blob/main/CLIENT_EXAMPLES/IsPrime.py).
 You can find the explanation of this workflow [here](https://github.com/StreamingFlow/d4py_workflows/tree/main/others)
 * [WordCount.py](https://github.com/StreamingFlow/dispel4py-client/blob/main/CLIENT_EXAMPLES/WordCount.py).
-This workflow reads the input text provided by the user and returns the total count of each word found within it.
+This workflow reads the input text provided by the user and returns the total count of each word found within it
 * [SensorIoT.py](https://github.com/StreamingFlow/dispel4py-client/blob/main/CLIENT_EXAMPLES/SensorIoT.py).
 You can find the explanation of this workflow [here](https://github.com/StreamingFlow/d4py_workflows/tree/main/others)
 * [AstroPhysics.py](https://github.com/StreamingFlow/dispel4py-client/blob/main/CLIENT_EXAMPLES/AstroPhysics.py).
-You can find the explanation of this workflow [here
+You can find the explanation of this workflow [here](https://github.com/StreamingFlow/d4py_workflows/tree/main/internal_extinction)

 Additionally, we offer a [Notebook](https://github.com/StreamingFlow/dispel4py-client/blob/main/Laminar_Notebook_Sample.ipynb) that you can use to test the framework in a more interactive environment.